-4.2.3 1:1 NAT
+4.2.3 NAT

 For VPN based deployments (Figure 3), a NAT device is required for MiCloud Management Portal to communicate with the voice platforms and for customers to reach MiCloud Management Portal.
-NAT devices will be discussed in sections 5.4 and 5.5.
+NAT devices are discussed in sections 5.4 and 5.5.